Elijah-1994/Hangman-Project/README.md

 __check_guess method__
 &nbsp;

-The advantage of OOP is that the parameters within __init method__ can be updated as a global variable.
-To take advantage of this within the __check_guess method__  the self.num_letters parameter is coded to decrease by 1 each time a correct letter is guessed and the self.num_lives parameter is coded to decrease by 1 each time an incorrect letter is guessed.
+In the &ensp;__check_guess method__&ensp;, the self.num_letters parameter is coded to decrease by 1 each time a correct letter is guessed and the self.num_lives parameter is coded to decrease by 1 each time an incorrect letter is guessed.
 &nbsp;